dstambler17/react-360/docs/photos-and-videos.md

 ## Displaying Videos

-Video are handled in two parts: first, the creation of a Video Player, and then mapping that player to your Environment.
+Videos are handled in two parts: first, the creation of a Video Player, and then mapping that player to your Environment.
 The separation of video playback from the environment itself allows you to control the progression of video from different locations in your codebase.

 Environment support two ways of rendering video:
  - 360 background video